 14) Waterslide decals (both the press-on sticker sheets are reproduced as water-slide decals)

 15) Display stand (Fighter mode only, in a bag under the tray)

 Arcadia even gave this toy a customized instruction booklet, you can see the unique pages here:

 Arcadia VF-1S (with stand) (5/5)

 The first Arcadia VF-1S releases (Focker and Ichijo) returned to poorly photoshopped art but retain the flip top lid.
 The inclusion of the display makes the Arcadia VF-1S packaging larger than most standard releases at 32x28x15CM.
 This display stand was significantly better than the solid piece of plastic that came with the 30th anniversary VF-1J:

 14) Display stand (includes base with storage, arm that pivots, and pivot at connector, works in all modes and all existing Yamato launch arm adapters)

 Yamato never released any super bundles with option parts other than the 30th edition Elintseeker.
 The first releases had flipped top lids but those were gone by the time we got to the anniversary release.
+Fun fact, the VF-1J Max & Miria boxes have congruent art so they create unified images when placed next to each other.
 Yamato super bundles come with everything from the regular standard releases, including expanded instructions and stickers plus:

 Elintseeker & Super Ostrich (4/5) +.5 for 30th anniversary Elintseeker